johnsandsjo/data-modelling-john-sandsjo-DE24/yh_labb/yh_labb_report.md

 **Additional Business rules**
 - A course can have only one teacher
-- Standaone course can be taken online by student in any of schools.
+- Standalone course can be taken online by student in any of schools.
 But courses are only open for students enrolled in the school
 - A program belongs to one school
 - A course can belong to many programs (Example being a Python fundamentals course)